Koh Jum - An Island A World Away

 They are very generous with the roast chicken!

-Ban Ban Restaurant (Location)
+Ban Ban Restaurant

 This charming family run restaurant also doubles as a bakery.
-During our time on the island we ate two fantastic curries.
+During our time on the island we ate two fantastic curries at Ban Ban.
 A mild and creamy chicken green curry and a zesty red duck curry, both were fantastic and packed full of fresh, perfectly cooked vegetables.
 The cauliflower in the green curry was especially lovely.
 The red curry even featured cubes of dragon fruit.
-Bear with us now as we go on a small tangent here:

 A bowl of green chicken curry and red duck curry with dragon fruit sit on a table at Ban Ban Restaurant Koh Jum

-In the red curry, the dragon fruit finally sings!
+In red curry, the dragon fruit finally sings!
 It seemed to take on the flavours of the surrounding curry without compromising its own texture.
 We don't know if dragon fruit in curry is a thing, or if it's unique to this restaurant, but damn, we're here for it!

-Pop Up Cafe & Shop (Location)
+Pop Up Cafe & Shop

 We're weak okay, we gave in… Ellie was hungover, John needed his cheese fix, we could make all the excuses in the world, but all we wanted was a sandwich.